dwrlewis/Irregular-Dataset-Join-Concept/README.md

 # <a name="preface"></a>1.0 - Preface

-Much of the original content of both this guide and the tool itself have been anonymised due to GDPR rules regarding the original test data it was designed for.
-What follows is a stripped-down version of the original, eliminating entire sections involving personal info, and using test data that has been manually generated and entirely randomised.
-No Reference Codes, Area's, test values or comments present in the test data provided correlate to any of the original data this tool was intended for.
+Due to GDPR rules regarding the test data this program was designed for, much of its original content has been heavily adjusted or removed outright.
+What follows is a stripped-down concept version, eliminating large sections of the transformation and standardisation process relating to personal information.

+The dummy data found here is representational of the original dataset formats, but has been entirely generated from scratch.
+All reference codes, test areas, values and comments are entirely randomised and have no basis in actual test data.

 # <a name="overview"></a>2.0 - Overview